 Separate the kitchen

-A glass partition is a clear way to separate the cooking and the relaxing areas.
+A glass partition is a clear way to separate the cooking and relaxing areas.
 Here, a framed glass wall separates the eat-in kitchen from the bedroom.
-As you can see, the glass partition established the distinction between two areas without compromising the open feel.
+As you can see, the glass partition established the distinction between the two areas without compromising the open feel.
 The lovely daylight still flows throughout the space.

 Extra tip: Notice how the colours, material palette, LED accent lighting, flooring, and partition framing style pulled the interiors together as one.
 Zoning an open-plan space doesn’t mean you should sacrifice the unified look.